cake-contrib/Cake.Recipe/docs/input/docs/usage/getting-started-with-cake-recipe.md

 ## 5.1 Loading additional scripts

-Once your additional cake script is ready add a [load directive](https://www.cakebuild.net/docs/fundamentals/preprocessor-directives) to your setup.cake script.
+Once your additional cake script is ready add a [load directive](https://www.cakebuild.net/docs/fundamentals/preprocessor-directives) to your recipe.cake script.
 That's it.
 The tasks can now be called from the command line by changing the target.

 ## 5.2 Modifying the actions of Cake.Recipe tasks

-If there is a task that doesn't work how you need it to you can modify it in your `setup.cake` file.
+If there is a task that doesn't work how you need it to you can modify it in your `recipe.cake` file.
 Once you have identified the task you wish to modify find the property it is assigned to in the `BuildTasks` class in the `tasks.cake` file.
 This reference will be needed to modify the task.

 You may wish to remove any existing actions before proceeding to give the task a new action.